Jauhar: First Jauhar of Chittor: Alauddin Khalji

 According to many scholars, the first jauhar of Chittorgarh occurred during the 1303 siege of the Chittor fort.
 This jauhar became a subject of legendary Rajasthani poems, with Rani Padmini the main character, wherein she and other Rajput women commit jauhar to avoid being captured by Alauddin Khalji, a Muslim ruler of the Delhi Sultanate.
 The historicity of the first jauhar of Chittor is based on Rajasthani traditional belief as well as Islamic Sufi literature such as Padmavat by Malik Muhammad Jayasi.

 Jauhar of Kampili: Muhammad bin Tughluq

 The Hindu women of the Kampili kingdom of northern Karnataka committed jauhar when it fell in 1327 to the Muslim armies of the Delhi Sultanate ruled by Muhammad bin Tughluq.

 Jauhar of Kuva: Mehmud Begada

-In 1486, Khalil Khan, prince of Muzzafarid dynasty marched against Rana Vaghoji of Jhalavad, as he was rebellious.
-A battle took place between them near Saidpur, 6 km north of Dhrangadhra where Jhalas gained a decisive victory and Khalil Khan was captured, later released.
-Mahmud Begada accordingly marched towards Kuva (now Kankavati), the capital of Jhalas then.
+In 1486, Khalil Khan, the prince of the Muzzafarid dynasty rebelled against Rana Vaghoji of Jhalavad.
+A battle took place between them near Saidpur, 6 km north of Dhrangadhra, where Jhalas gained a decisive victory.
+Khalil Khan was captured (although it was later released).
+Mahmud Begada accordingly marched towards Kuva (now Kankavati), which, at the time, was the capital of Jhalals.
 Rana Vaghoji assembled his vassals in his fort and prepared for battle.
-During the battle Rana Vaghoji's flag fell and his Rani's misunderstood that he is no more.
-So Vaghoji's 8 queens along with 750 women committed Jal Jauhar by jumping into a well.
+Rana Vaghoji lost the battle.
+In response, Vaghoji's 8 queens, along with 750 women committed Jal Jauhar by jumping into a well.